Amna-A/P.Euler_Rust/README.md

 # P.Euler_Rust
-A Collection of My Solutions of Project Euler using Rust
+A Collection of My Solutions to Project Euler using Rust